jawhar-nabi/react-django-application/README.md

 * [Setup](#setup)

 ## General info
 This project is a WebSite for E -readers .
-It is a portail in which User can get a lot of books And if he can't find it in our websit we serve him  with  a real time list of searchs of the best secured websites books 'links .
+It is a portal in which User can get a lot of books And if he can't find it in our websit we serve him  with  a real time list of searchs of the best secured websites books 'links .

 ## More details
 This project contains a full web app integration .